miketang84/bamboo/doc/myfirstproject.md

 After that, just type:

-	bamboo createapp blog
+	bamboo createapp myfirstapp

-This will create a Bamboo application called Blog in a directory called *blog*.
-After you create the blog application, switch to its folder to continue work directly in that application:
+This will create a Bamboo application called myfirstapp in a directory called *myfirstapp*.
+After you create the myfirstapp application, switch to its folder to continue work directly in that application:

-	cd blog
+	cd myfirstapp

-In any case, Bamboo will create a folder in your working directory called blog.
+In any case, Bamboo will create a folder in your working directory called myfirstapp.
 Open up that folder and explore its contents.
 Here is a basic rundown on the function of each folder that Bamboo creates in a new application by default.

 	One project										# This project's directory
 	├── app											# control code directory